-Most severe forms of allergy are manageable with most of the children affected happily accommodated in mainstream schools thanks to effective communication between parents, school staff, doctors, and education authorities.
+Most severe forms of allergy are manageable with the vast majority of the children affected happily accommodated in mainstream schools thanks to effective communication between parents, school staff, doctors and education authorities

 Tragically, on occasion anaphylaxis can prove fatal.
-Sadly, this was the case in 2017 when a 13-year-old student died when he was exposed to a substance which triggered a severe anaphylactic response.
-In December 2021, another tragic case occurred when a 5-year-old boy died at school from a severe allergic reaction.
+Sadly this was the case in 2017 when a 13 year old schoolboy died when he was exposed to a substance which triggered a severe anaphylactic response1.
+In December 2021 another tragic case occurred when a 5-year-old boy died at school from a severe allergic reaction2.

 The Coroner in the inquest of the 2017 case stated that the school could be held accountable for two contributory factors, namely that "there was a missed opportunity by the boy's school to raise awareness among their pupils of the grave nature of his allergies and the care that needed to be taken to avoid his contact with allergens."
-However, there were other significant failings by other parties that were at least, if not more instrumental, in the outcome.
-These being:
+However, it was noted that there were other significant failings by other parties that were at least, if not more instrumental, in the outcome.
+These being3: